Copper Roofing Systems

 Naturally Evolving Patina Finish

 Color is intrinsic to copper — no paint film, PVDF coating, stone granule, or organic binder to chalk, fade, peel, or delaminate.
-The roof’s appearance evolves through documented chemistry: salmon-pink at installation, russet bronze within weeks, chocolate-brown CuO across one to three years, ultimately the iconic verdigris green-blue patina.
-This is not deterioration — it is the engineered service life of the material expressing itself.
+The roof's appearance typically evolves through natural oxidation: salmon-pink at installation, then russet bronze, chocolate-brown CuO, and ultimately the iconic verdigris green-blue patina.
+This is natural weathering rather than deterioration; the rate and uniformity of patina vary with environmental and atmospheric conditions and are not guaranteed.

 UL 2218 Class 4 Impact / 120 mph Wind